Fuxing (train): CR400BF Series

-An upgraded 17-car variant called the CR400BF-BS was introduced in April 2024 for use on the Beijing–Shanghai high speed railway from 15 June 2024.
-This variant features interior enhancements to accommodate more passengers and a new seating class called Premium First Class, which is intermediate between First Class and Business Class.
+The upgraded 17-car CR400BF-BS was introduced in April 2024 for use on the Beijing–Shanghai high speed railway from 15 June 2024.
+Similar to the CR400BF-BS, this variant features interior enhancements to accommodate more passengers and a new seating class called Premium First Class, which is intermediate between First Class and Business Class.
 It is manufactured by CRRC Changchun Railway Vehicles.